NeoHW/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC11 - Find patients by keyword**
+**Use case: UC11 - Find patients by name**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
-1. Nurse requests to find patients with specific keywords in the list.
+1. Nurse requests to find patients with the specific name(s) in the list.
-1. PatientSync finds patients with the specified keywords and displays success message.
+1. PatientSync finds patients with the specified name(s) and displays success message.

    Use case ends.